-After editing any file, use CTRL + X and hit Y key to save and exit it (nano editor)
+After editing any file, use CTRL + X and press the Y key to save and exit the nano editor.

-The SSH port can be changed from the configuration file, default port is 22.
-The basic commands, cat, vi and nano will work for other stuff as well.
-To learn more about commands specifically, use Google Search.
+The SSH port can be changed from the configuration file; the default port is 22.
+The basic commands, such as cat, vi, and nano, will work for other tasks as well.
+To learn more about specific commands, use Google Search.

 If you make any changes to any configuration file, then a restart is required for that service.
-Moving further, let’s assume we now wish to change our port, so what we’re going to do is edit the sshd_config file, and i would use
+Moving further, let’s assume we now wish to change our port.
+What we’re going to do is edit the sshd_config file, and I would use.

-You must be logged in as admin, or use sudo nano /etc/ssh/sshd_config to edit the file.
-After it has been edited, restart the ssh service, sudo /etc/init.d/ssh restart
+You must be logged in as an admin, or use sudo nano /etc/ssh/sshd_config to edit the file.
+After it has been edited, restart the SSH service using sudo /etc/init.d/ssh restart.

-Query the iptables to confirm if port is open
+Query the iptables to confirm whether the port is open.

 iptables -nL | grep 5000

-There are several directives in the configuration file, as discussed earlier, there are two protocols for SSH (1 & 2).
+There are several directives in the configuration file, as discussed earlier; there are two protocols for SSH (1 and 2).
 If it is set to 1, change it to 2.

 Below is a bit of my configuration file: